mor-1/evaluation-guide/content/evaluation-guide/mendix-vision.md

 ## 1 What Is the Mendix Vision?

 Our fundamental belief is that software should not be something just for IT.
 Every company needs to become a software company to survive in a software-driven world.
 The whole organization needs to be collaborating on the lifeblood of the business, which is technology.
 The future of each company depends on it.
-Experimentation and innovation by people that know the business domain is key to survival.
+The key to survival is experimentation and innovation by people that know the business domain.

 The Mendix vision is to enable a whole range of people with different backgrounds to be successful in creating software that delivers actual business value in a sustainable way.
-Mendix enables:
+So, Mendix enables the following roles:

- * **Business domain experts** to develop software in an intuitive, visual way.
+ * **Business domain experts** can develop software in an intuitive and visual way.
- * **Professional developers** by giving them low-level control, extensibility to use other programming languages, integration capabilities, debugging capabilities and a completely open meta-model as well as the APIs to interact with any part of the Mendix Platform, including the models.
+ * **Professional developers** can utilize low-level control as well as extensibility to use other programming languages, integration capabilities, debugging capabilities, a completely open meta-model, and APIs to interact with any part of the Mendix Platform, including the models.
- * **IT departments** to manage their application landscapes and to provide guardrails for business domain experts to build apps
+ * **IT departments** can manage their application landscapes and provide guardrails for business domain experts to build apps.

-The Mendix Platform has three core principles that make this vision a reality.

 ## 2 What Are the Mendix Core Principles?

-There are three core principles of the Mendix Platform underlying every single platform feature:
+The Mendix Platform is based on three principles that make this vision a reality.
+You can find these core principles underlying every single platform feature:

 ![](attachments/core-principles.png)